PavanRangani/docs/docs/prd/gifting/lifetime-summary.md

 - Applicable only for `Manual` and `Auto` type records.
 - Can be editable anytime.
-- If the user adds a manual summary in `Auto` type records, its type will be changed to `Manual`.
+- If the user edits the `Auto` type of records and adds a summary to it, the type will change from `Auto` to `Manual`.
 - If the user adds a gift for the year of  `Auto` type, its type will be changed to `Pull`.

 ### UX Rule